AnVeliz/docker-vpn-proxy/Readme.md

 To run it with your configuration just make the adjacent you need in the configuration files and then run `docker-compose up`.

 Please make note that the container should run in a privileged mode.

+# Chrome extension to user the local proxy

+You need to enable `developer` mode on Chrome extensions tab to install extensions from a local folder.
+Than select `Load unpacked` and select `chrome-proxy` folder.
+The extension should appear in Chrome toolbar.